-British documentarian, TV director and sometimes feature filmmaker Chris Petit has lionized essayist Manny Farber in “Negative Space,” a sleight-of-hand docu/road-movie in which form gleefully follows function.
+For a great many people, and particularly numerous film critics, the perceptions gleaned from youthful hours spent in the dark were significantly enhanced by Manny Farber.
+From 1942-77, Farber peddled his tough-hewn essays about the movies to the Nation, the New Republic, Film Culture and anywhere else that would have him.
+Now one of his learned readers — British documentarian, TV director and sometimes feature filmmaker Chris Petit — has repaid Farber by lionizing him in “Negative Space,” a sleight-of-hand docu/road-movie in which form gleefully follows function.
 Currently making the rounds of film societies and museums, pic should be eagerly welcomed by cable outlets.

 Farber is a detail fetishist, and his writing is suffused with an appreciation for the lingering, adhesive quality of movies — the way seemingly unimportant movements and images can sear themselves into our minds, mingling with our real-life memories until the one becomes indistinguishable from the other.
 If Bresson freed movies from the constricting grip of theatrical presentation, so Farber liberated film criticism from an equally decayed, theatrical-artificial way of seeing films.

 Any one of Farber’s sentences is packed with the tersely lyrical detail of a Sam Fuller set-up (sample: “Richard Widmark, who has the look of a ham that has been smoked, cured and then coated with honey-colored shellac,” from Farber’s 1969 evisceration of “Two Rode Together”).
 He is perhaps best-known for coining the designation “termite art” and asserting, “Space is the most dramatic stylistic entity” in film (“Negative Space” is the title of Farber’s seminal collection of pieces).